ruidazeng/vr-maze/README.md

 #### `km_quadruple.py`
 Traverse through all `.csv` files in the Parsed Data folder.
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.
+Successful k-means clustering on (posX, posZ) tuples on each subject dataframe from all parsed data file.
+The quadruples are calculated from time spent around the vicinity of 4 decision points (intersections) in the maze.

 ![k-means quadruple plot](/resources/km_quadruple.png)